tillbiskup/evedata/docs/architecture.rst

     Preliminary data model for the ArrayChannel class.
 The basic hierarchy is identical to :numref:`Fig. %s <fig-uml_evedata-evefile.data>`, and here, the relevant part of the metadata class hierarchy from :numref:`Fig. %s <fig-uml_evedata-evefile.metadata>` is shown as well.
 Separating the ``ArrayChannelCalibration`` class from the ``ArrayChannelMetadata`` rests on the assumption that the calibration class will get added distinct behaviour at some point, *e.g.* creating calibration curves from the parameters.

+.. _fig-uml_areachannel:

 .. figure:: uml/areachannel.*
     :align: center
     :width: 750px

     Preliminary data model for the AreaChannel class.
 The basic hierarchy is identical to :numref:`Fig. %s <fig-uml_evedata-evefile.data>`, and here, the relevant part of the metadata class hierarchy from :numref:`Fig. %s <fig-uml_evedata-evefile.metadata>` is shown as well.
-As different area detectors (cameras) have somewhat different options, probably there will appear a basic ``AreaDetector`` class with more specific subclasses.
-Whether the simplest form of a camera (a standard digital camera for making pictures of samples) shall be a subclass of the ``AreaDetector`` class or a separate class is another question to be discussed and decided.
+As different area detectors (cameras) have somewhat different options, probably there will appear a basic ``AreaChannel`` class with more specific subclasses.
+Whether the simplest form of a camera (a standard digital camera for making pictures of samples) shall be a subclass of the ``AreaChannel`` class or a separate class is another question to be discussed and decided.

 metadata module